Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 2. Create Circular Business Models – Give Textiles a Second Life

-McKinsey recently researched an informative piece on being circular.
-Their data shows how by reducing the number of waste manufacturers they currently produce, we could use more sustainable tools and methods to manufacture products.
-Manufacturers who are not being sustainable are responsible for creating lots of emissions.
+McKinsey published an informative piece on being circular in 2024.
+Their data shows how, by reducing the amount of waste manufacturers currently produce, we could use more sustainable tools and methods to manufacture products.
+Manufacturers that are unsustainable are responsible for creating extensive emissions.

-If a business changes how it manufactures products, this doesn't mean it will produce less.
+If a business changes the way it manufactures products, this does not mean it will produce less.
 On the contrary.
 It will waste less!

-Just like we do at maake, that business prints on demand.
-It prints the amount of fabric a customer orders; no more.
+Just like we do at maake, that business example would print on demand.
+It would print only the amount of fabric a customer orders; no more.

 The maakeLess Waste Initiative

-What’s more, the textiles offcuts we end up with are part of a recycling initiative we call the maake Less Waste initiative.
-This is our ‘Zero-to-landfill’ recycling initiative: we find homes for any ‘waste’ textiles generated in our production process.
-Best of all, these circular textiles are free!
+At maake, our textiles offcuts are part of a recycling initiative we call the maake Less Waste initiative.
+In our ‘Zero-to-landfill’ recycling initiative, we find uses for any ‘waste’ textiles generated in our production process.
+Best of all, we give these circular textiles away free to customers!
 It’s our way of reducing fast fashion and excess waste in textiles.

-We offer Upcycling Bags in 3 sizes – small (approximately 1kg), medium (around 2kg) and large (up to 15kg).
-We fill the bags with selected offcuts of textiles – cotton, velvet, linen etc.
+We offer Upcycling Bags in three sizes – small (approximately 1kg), medium (around 2kg) and large (up to 15kg).
+We fill the bags with selected offcuts of textiles including cotton, velvet, linen, etc.

-The textiles we are recycling are usually plain white, ivory or a natural colour.
-Sometimes we include a few printed textiles as well.
-This is ideal for a variety of home and office projects.
-They are normally the full width of the fabric (140-150cm), and vary in length from 20cm up to 2m.
+These recycled textiles are usually plain white, ivory or a natural colour.
+Sometimes we also include a few printed textiles.
+These are ideal for a variety of home and office projects.
+The fabrics are normally full width (140-150cm), and vary in length from 20cm up to 2m.

-All you have to do is add one or more Upcycling Bag to your shopping cart (they are free no matter how many you add).
-If you wish to save on carbon emissions and collect the textiles yourself instead of us delivering them to you, you can do so.
-All you need to do is click and collect.
+To receive some recycled fabric, just add one or more Upcycling Bags to your shopping cart (these are free).
+If you wish to save on carbon emissions and collect the textiles yourself instead of us delivering them to you, you can do that.
+Just click and collect.

 Order your free Upcycling Bags here!